-If you are just starting out, don’t worry too much about purchasing an external preamp, you can instead opt for an interface with built-in preamps.
-You can still make great voice over recordings with your audio interface preamps and a condenser mic.
+If you’re just starting out, don’t worry too much about purchasing an external preamp.
+You can instead opt for an interface with built-in preamps.
+You can still produce great voice over recordings with your audio interface preamps and a condenser mic.

 The most important thing to remember when purchasing a microphone is to not make an impulsive decision.
-Give yourself time to test out different microphones in the space you will be recording your voice overs.
-Shop around, do your research and record sample reads and listen to how your voice sounds.
+Give yourself time to test out different microphones in the space you will be recording your voice over.
+Shop around, do your research, record some sample reads, and listen to how your voice sounds.

 Once you’ve chosen the best microphone for your voice, sign up for a Voices account and share your top-notch recordings with the world.